 What to Do After a Federal Arrest in Michigan: Dos and Don’ts

 When facing a federal investigation or federal prosecution in Michigan, making informed decisions means both knowing what you can do to aid in your defense and how to avoid mistakes that could put the outcome of your case in jeopardy.
 So, what do you need to do to protect yourself?
 Here are some recommendations from Oberheiden, P.C.’s team of highly-experienced Michigan federal criminal defense attorneys:

 DO: Speak with a Federal Defense Attorney Immediately

 First and foremost, you need to immediately engage experienced legal representation.
-When facing a federal investigation, prompt intervention is critical; and, if you have received a grand jury subpoena or already been charged, you do not have any time to waste.
+When facing a federal investigation, prompt intervention is critical; and, if you have received a grand jury subpoena or have already been charged, you do not have any time to waste.
 Our Michigan federal criminal defense lawyers can explain everything you need to know, and we will begin working with you on your defense strategy right away.

 DON’T: Give a Statement or Answer Any Questions

 At this point, you should not make any statements to federal agents or prosecutors except on the explicit advice of legal counsel.
-Even if you are asked for an “interview” as a potential witness or federal agents claim that they simply want to ask you some questions, you need to assume that anything you say will used as evidence in the government’s case against you.
+Even if you are asked for an “interview” as a potential witness or federal agents claim that they simply want to ask you some questions, you need to assume that anything you say will be used as evidence in the government’s case against you.

 DO: Protect Your Constitutional Rights